ember-cli/ember-fetch/README.md

 ### does this replace ic-ajax?

 * ideally yes, but only if you cater to IE9+
+* for basic drop-in compat `import ajax from 'fetch/ajax'`

 ### What about all the run-loop and promise mixing details?